 Vehicles and/or loads that exceed the legal dimensions or weights for KCRC roadways are required to have a Special Transportation Permit.
 This policy addresses the requirements that apply to Special Transportation Permits.

-This document provides the requirements and specifications for Plat Development and includes Plat Construction Quality Control Provision.
+These documents provide the requirements and specifications for Plat Development, including the Plat Construction Quality Control Provision, and the associated fees.

 This policy defines the criteria that must be met for the placement of political election signs within KCRC’s right-of-way:

 This policy identifies the reasons for which the Board of County Road Commissioners may hold a public hearing.